yamunariver/Network/README.md

 Dynamic DNS (DDNS) is a service that can automatically update DNS records when an IP address changes.
 Domain names convert network IP addresses to human-readable names for recognition and ease of use

+## IPSec

+IPSec is a set of communication rules or protocols for setting up secure connections over a network.
+Internet Protocol (IP) is the common standard that determines how data travels over the internet.
+IPSec adds encryption and authentication to make the protocol more secure.
+For example, it scrambles the data at its source and unscrambles it at its destination.
+It also authenticates the source of the data.

 ## RTT